ICanBoogie/HTTP/README.md

 ## License

-ICanBoogie/HTTP is licensed under the New BSD License - See the LICENSE file for details.
+ICanBoogie/HTTP is licensed under the New BSD License - See the (LICENSE)[LICENSE) file for details.